 "Health service utilisation and preventable mortality in justice-involved young people: A national, retrospective data linkage study” is a NHMRC-funded project led by the Justice Health Unit.
-This project will link the Australian Institute of Health and Welfare’s (AIHW) nationwide youth justice records 2000-2019 (N~95,000) with national emergency department, hospital, Medicare, Pharmaceutical Benefits Scheme (PBS) and National Death Index data.
-It will, for the first time globally, document patterns and predictors of health service utilisation, health outcomes and death in young people exposed to the youth justice system, at the national level.
+This project will link the Australian Institute of Health and Welfare’s (AIHW) nationwide youth justice records 2000-2019 (N~95,000) with national emergency department, hospital, Medicare, Pharmaceutical Benefits Scheme (PBS), and National Death Index data.
+For the first time at this scale both globally and in Australia, this project will document patterns and predictors of health service utilisation, health outcomes, and death in young people exposed to the youth justice system.

 Specifically, we will:

-1) Compare rates of primary and secondary healthcare utilisation, and medication use, in justice-involved young people, with that of their age- and sex-matched community peers;
+- Compare rates of primary care, acute care, and medication use in justice-involved young people with that of their age- and sex-matched peers in the community;

-3) Identify static and time-varying risk and protective factors associated with mortality in this population;
+- Identify risk and protective factors associated with mortality to inform targeted intervention;

 Despite evidence of profound marginalisation, complex physical and mental health problems, and a markedly increased risk of preventable death, this will be the first ever project to rigorously and comprehensively characterise health service use and mortality outcomes for young people who come into contact with the youth justice system.
 This project will extend beyond descriptive epidemiology to generate specific, testable hypotheses regarding mechanisms for improving health outcomes and reducing preventable mortality in these highly vulnerable young Australians.